agile-ts/documentation/docs/Interfaces.md

 #### `weight`

-Determines how important the `sideEffect` is and when it will be executed.
+Defines the `weight` of the `sideEffect` and thus when it is executed.
-Since some `sideEffects` has to be executed before others.
 ```ts {3}
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {
     // sideEffect callback
 }, {weigth: 10});
 ```
-The higher the `weigth` the earlier the `sideEffect` is executed.
+The higher the `weight`, the earlier the `sideEffect` is performed.

 | Type                     | Default   | Required |